alex-gutev/live_cells/README.md

 });
 ```

-The above mutable computation cell converts the value of its argument cell `a`, which is a `num`
+The above mutable computed cell converts the value of its argument cell `a`, which is a `num`
 in this case, to a string.
 The reverse computation function parses a `num` from the string which was
 assigned to the cell.
 Assigning a string value to `strA` will result in the `num` parsed from the
 string being assigned to cell `a`.